Published on: 15 December 2016 | Last updated: 23 December 2019

 As you come out of Chia look out for the pistacchio trees on both sides of the road.

 The SP71 comes to an end at the junction with the SS195 which is lined with trees and relatively quiet.
 Unusually for Sardegna, much of the coast has been privatised with a series of communioni (private gated developments), however, these are generally pretty unobtrusive.

 I turned off the SS195 and onto a very quiet country road which runs between the coast and a lovely pineta Passing on the way the Torre di Santa Margherita.

 Note: for much of the way the road (the Via Flumendosa) is one-way (and I was going the wrong way).
 However, this seemed perfectly safe as there was so little traffic.
 If this bothers you, you can turn off at first no-entry sign and then turn right and follow the Via Tirso.
 Either way you have to rejoin the SS195 as it approaches the pleasant seaside resort of Pula.

 Heading into Pula, I turned off the SS195 at the first roundabout, and then headed into town (following the signs for the archaeological site at Nora).

-On the on the way to the archaeological site you can visit the church Sant’Efisio (open on Saturdays and Sundays).
-Sant'Efisio (Saint Ephysius in English) was born in Antioch and enrolled in the army of the Emperor Diocletian.
-He is said to have converted to christianity en route to Sardegna, and was imprisoned, tortured and executed at Nora.
+On the way to the archaeological site you can visit the church Sant’Efisio (open on Saturdays and Sundays).
+Sant’Efisio (Saint Ephysius in English) was born in Antioch and enrolled in the army of Emperor Diocletian.
+He is said to have converted to Christianity en route to Sardegna and was imprisoned, tortured and executed at Nora.
 The church stands on the site of the prison.

 Sant’Efisio is the patron saint of Cagliari.
 Each year from May 1 to May 4 there is the Festa di Sant’Efisio when the statue of the saint is carried in procession from Cagliari to Nora (about 35 kilometres).